Timber Frame Extension Cost

 Hiring a qualified architect is by far the best way to achieve a detailed plan and diagram of how you envision your new extension to be.
 An architect will cover all elements of your build and will be able to advise you on the best possible recommendation and solutions that will benefit your case.

-Many architects will often charge on a percentage of the final cost of your extension.
-Usually, this percentage is between 10-20%.
-Consider that if your total project cost is £40,000, your architect may charge up to £8,000 for their design service.
+Many architects will often charge a percentage of the final cost of your extension.
+Usually, this percentage is between 8% to 15%.
+Consider that if your total project cost is £50,000, your architect may charge up to £7,500 for their design service.

 Alternatively, there are trading companies that offer similar services for homeowners who are planning a property extension but might not know where to start.
-These companies provide simple design services either by CAD and 3D models, specialised in the construction of home extensions.
+These companies provide simple design services, either by CAD (computer-aided design) drawings or 3D models, specialised in the construction of home extensions.

 Often, design firms will offer a variety of packages, from partial plan designs to full planning of your extension.
-Depending on the level of service you require, you may end up paying between £80-£120 per hour for a CAD designer.
+Depending on the level of service you require, you may end up paying between £100 and £150 per hour for a CAD designer.

 DIY Timber Frame Extension

-You may find that you are able to construct the timber framework yourself, either on-site or off-site, and progress to a stable a water-tight build phase.
+You may find that you can construct the timber framework yourself, either on-site or off-site, and progress to a stable, water-tight build phase.
 This will save you both time and money as you will only require the assistance and service of a construction firm for part of the build.

 More often than not, they will face issues when trying to follow the architect's designs and plans.
 Following construction plans and working alongside qualified designers requires a lot of patience, experience and skill, which the average DIY-er often struggles with.
 The result is a project that lacks a quality finish and potentially breaches building regulations.